stratosphereips/Manati/README.md

 python ./manage.py collectstatic --noinput sudo supervisord -c supervisor-manati.conf -n
 ```
-## ManaTI support
-We guarantee the correct functioning of ManaTI over Chrome browser 60+.
-We have reports that people are using it in Firefox 55+

 ## Docker Composer
 If you don't want to waste time installing ManaTI and you have docker installed,  you can just
  execute docker-compose.
 First clone the repository and go to the directory project.